Start a Clothing Line: Complete Guide 2026

 10. Checklist: are you ready for production

-Use this checklist to determine if you are ready to partner with a studio like Atelier Jungles and have your clothing line produced in the Netherlands.
+Use this checklist to determine if you are ready to partner with a workshop like Atelier Jungles and have your clothing line produced in the Netherlands.

 • Your concept and target audience are clear.